 EECS PhD students Yuanming Hu (left) and Dimitris Tsipras received Facebook Fellowship Awards in January 2020.

 EECS undergraduates and graduate students regularly win major scholarships, fellowships, and awards.
-Following is a sampling of EECS student honors from mid-2019 through the 2019-2020 academic year.
+Following is a sampling of EECS student honors between September 2019 and August 2020

 FELLOWS, SCHOLARS, AND SELECTED PARTICIPANTS